-Mailboxes for graduate students with an emphasis in Hospitality Management are located in room 328 Spidle Hall.
-Mailboxes for graduate students with an emphasis in nutrition are found in Room 101 Poultry Science Building.
+Mailboxes for graduate students are found in Room 101 Poultry Science Building.
 Personal mail such as bills should not be sent to the department.

 Copying and Fax Machine Use

 Students must receive authorization to use the departmental xerox and fax machines.
 Authorization must be given by a faculty supervisor, major professor, and / or department head.